bcgov/openshift-launchpad-deployment/README.md

 ## Prerequisistes

 Applications using the pipeline must be Dockerized.
 This action expects to find a `Dockerfile` in the root directory of consumer projects.
+The Docker image must expose a port via `EXPOSE {{MY_PORT_NUMBER}}` e.g. `EXPOSE 3000`.

 ## Getting Started